sanctuary-systems-com/sanctuary-systems/content/collections/pages/support.md

         content:
           -
             type: text
-            text: 'We’ve compiled answers to the most common questions about Sentinel Core to help you make an informed decision.'
+            text: 'We’ve gathered answers to the most common questions about the Sentinel Core.'
     type: article
     enabled: true
   -